OfficeDev/Microsoft-Teams-Samples/samples/bot-task-reminder/nodejs/Readme.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

-2) In a terminal, navigate to `samples/bot-task-reminder/nodejs`
+2) In the folder where repository is cloned navigate to `samples/bot-task-reminder/nodejs`

-3) Install modules
+3) Install node modules

+Inside node js folder, open your local terminal and run the below command to install node modules.
+You can do the same on Visual studio code terminal by opening the project on Visual studio code

     ```bash
     npm install